JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/laser_mapping.md

 ## Goal

-The objective of this practice is to implement the logic of a navigation algorithm for an autonomous vacuum.
+The objective of this practice is to implement the logic of a navigation algorithm for a vacuum using laser mapping.
 The main objective will be to cover the largest area of ​​a house using the programmed algorithm.

 <img src="/RoboticsAcademy/assets/images/exercises/vacuum_cleaner/vacuum_cleaner.png" width="100%" height="60%">
-{% include gallery caption="Amigo Bot." %}
+{% include gallery caption="Laser Mapping." %}

 ## Instructions for Web Templates
 This is the preferred way for running the exercise.